Hell in a Cell (2009)

-The 2009 Hell in a Cell was the inaugural Hell in a Cell professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on October 4, 2009, at the Prudential Center in Newark, New Jersey.
-It replaced the previously annual October PPV, No Mercy.
-This was the only Hell in a Cell event to feature the ECW brand, as it was disbanded in February 2010.
+The 2009 Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the inaugural Hell in a Cell event and took place on October 4, 2009, at the Prudential Center in Newark, New Jersey, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+The event centered on the men's Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

 There were eight matches scheduled on the event's card, as well as one dark match that occurred before the live broadcast.
 The event featured what was known as a supercard, which featured more than one main event match.
-The concept of the event was that each of these main event matches would be contested as Hell in a Cell matches.
-The main events included D-Generation X (Triple H and Shawn Michaels) defeating The Legacy (Cody Rhodes and Ted DiBiase), Randy Orton defeating John Cena to win the WWE Championship, and The Undertaker defeating CM Punk to win the World Heavyweight Championship.
+The three main event matches were contested as Hell in a Cell matches.
+These included D-Generation X (Triple H and Shawn Michaels) defeating The Legacy (Cody Rhodes and Ted DiBiase), which was the final match on the card, Randy Orton defeating John Cena to win Raw's WWE Championship, and The Undertaker defeating CM Punk to win SmackDown's World Heavyweight Championship.

-Other matches featured on the event were John Morrison defending the WWE Intercontinental Championship against Dolph Ziggler, Mickie James versus Alicia Fox for the WWE Divas Championship, Unified WWE Tag Team Champions Chris Jericho and Big Show versus Batista and Rey Mysterio, Drew McIntyre facing R-Truth, and a triple threat match for the WWE United States Championship among Kofi Kingston, The Miz, and Jack Swagger.
+Other matches featured on the event were John Morrison defending SmackDown's Intercontinental Championship against Dolph Ziggler, Mickie James versus Alicia Fox for Raw's Divas Championship, Unified WWE Tag Team Champions Jeri-Show (Chris Jericho and Big Show) versus Batista and Rey Mysterio, Drew McIntyre facing R-Truth, and a triple threat match for Raw's United States Championship among Kofi Kingston, The Miz, and Jack Swagger.

+The Hell in a Cell event replaced No Mercy as the annual October PPV.
+This would be the only Hell in a Cell event to feature the ECW brand in any capacity, as it was disbanded in February 2010.
+It was also the only Hell in a Cell event held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only Hell in a Cell event held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.
+The pay-per-view drew 283,000 buys, up from the 261,000 buys that No Mercy 2008 received.
 This event would also be the final time Jim Ross called as part of WWE's commentary team full-time for a pay-per-view event and began part-time commentary onwards.
-The pay-per-view drew 283,000 buys, up from the 261,000 buys No Mercy 2008 received.